litmuschaos/litmus-docs/website/versioned_docs/version-3.0.0/concepts/chaos-workflow.md

 **Chaos Experiment** is a set of different operations coupled together to achieve desired chaos impact on a Kubernetes Cluster. <br/>
 It is useful in automating a series of pre-conditioning steps or action which is necessary to be performed before triggering the chaos injection.<br/>
-A Chaos Experiment can also be used to perform different operations parallelly to achieve a desired chaos injection experiment.
+A Chaos Experiment can also be used to perform different operations parallelly to achieve a desired chaos impact.

 :::note
-With the latest release of LitmusChaos
+With the latest release of LitmusChaos 3.0.0:

 <li>The term <b>Chaos Experiment</b> has been changed to <b>Chaos Fault.</b> </li>
 <li>The term <b>Chaos Scenario/Workflow</b> has been changed to <b>Chaos Experiment.</b></li>